SenseLogic/SPARK/README.md

     *   row editing
     *   row removal

-Both are almost unstyled, but fully functional.
+Both are fully functional, but almost unstyled, on purpose.

 The template files are located in the **PROJECT** folder, and have no external dependencies except from **VISTA**, a minimalistic front-end framework.